fpmcardoso/RepData_PeerAssessment1/PA1_template.md

 ![plot of weekday](figure/weekday-1.png)

 As we observe, there are some differences in the number of steps when we break data by weekdays and weekend days.

+## Reproduction of this assessment's results

+The raw data is available in this repository and all code for processing/plotting the data is provided as seen in each of the previous steps.